anpham6/chrome-docs/source/cloud/azure.rst

   azure.CLOUD_UPLOAD_CHUNK = false;
   azure.CLOUD_DOWNLOAD_CHUNK = false;

-.. attention:: Chunking is only active when the upload file size is greater than **chunkSize**.
+.. note:: Chunking is only active when the upload file size is greater than **chunkSize**.

 Database
 ========